Configuration

 Setting up PORT in .env file

 Add a custom port number for Talawa-Admin development purposes to the variable named PORT in the .env file.
+This is skipped if USE_DOCKER is set to "YES".

 Setting up REACT_APP_TALAWA_URL in .env file